How do I get ING's additional Savings Maximiser variable rate?

 Yes.
 You can register multiple devices.

-How do I set up a Power of Attorney on a Savings Account?
+How do I set up a Power of Attorney on an account?

 If you've authorised your attorney to open and/or operate your ING account, they need to complete a paper application as additional documentation will be required, including: